Spanish Dessert Wine: A Sweet Journey for Your Palate

 But let’s start with a point of consensus.
 All quality-focused houses in Penedès agree that the finest sparkling wine depends on attaining pure must.
 Typically, whole bunches are pressed very gently to release crystal-clear juice – this is often chilled to preserve freshness and force impurities to fall to the bottom of the vat.
 Once clarified, the wines are moved into fermentation vessels, including stainless steel, oak vats, concrete, amphorae, and barrique.
 Every winemaker has their reasons for choosing one vessel over another – many growers advocate the benefits of temperature-controlled fermentation in steel.
 However, oak barrels are said to yield more structured, complex, and rich base wines.
 It very much depends on what the house wishes to achieve.

-When the blend has been finalized, it will be transferred to bottle for the secondary fermentation.
-A mixture of wine, sugar, and selected yeast culture is added to the freshly bottled wine to stimulate a secondary fermentation and the release of CO2.
+When the blend has been finalized, it will be transferred to a bottle for secondary fermentation.
+A mixture of wine, sugar, and selected yeast culture is added to the freshly bottled wine to stimulate secondary fermentation and the release of CO2.

 The best houses in Catalunya spare no effort, time, or expense in making their sparkling wines.
 Organic, biodynamic, and sustainable viticulture is becoming de rigueur for leading brands, while innovation in the cellar is producing some of the finest bubbly in Europe.
 At their best, well-chosen blends of Macabeo, Xarel-lo, and Parellada offer complexity, powerful structure, and a great deal of finesse.
 They are far from the ‘cheap and cheerful’ stereotype that has dogged Cava for far too long.